We support one-time payments, but our overriding focus is on recurring transactions.

 If you will charge your customer from time to time, then it’s better to define a product that has a recurring billing period of, say, 1 month, but has a base recurring fee of $0.
 You can then subscribe your customer to that product, and just add charges to the subscription when it’s time to charge something.
 There are two ways to add charges to an existing subscription, as shown below:

-There’s an API call (as well as admin UI element) for processing an instant charge.
+There’s an API call (as well as application element) for processing an instant charge.
 You can use either of these to generate an immediate credit card charge on the card on file for the subscription.

 See how to process an Instant One-Time Charge, below.